mungurk/massdns-subrute-reclusive/README.md

 Simple bash tool to Massdns Subrute a list of subdomain.

+First you need to install massdns and ludicrousdns

 usage: ./massdns-start.sh subdomains_lists.txt example (here example.* will be in the output)